Nike in 2024: Detailed SWOT Analysis with a Complimentary PowerPoint Template

 Welcome readers!
 The iconic Nike swoosh is one of the most recognizable logos in the world.

 This post will conduct an in-depth SWOT analysis of Nike in 2024.
 Nike is the world's largest supplier of athletic shoes and apparel.
-We'll examine Nike's internal strengths and weaknesses and external opportunities and threats.
+We'll examine Nike's internal strengths and weaknesses, as well as its external opportunities and threats.

 To make this analysis useful, we have also created a free, editable SWOT analysis PowerPoint template that summarizes the key takeaways.